 "Posthumus Zone" by E.S.
 Posthumus Zone, which have been used as a theme song for the NFL on CBS, sounded similar to some piece of background music from Dexter's Laboratory.

-Helalyn Flowers did this with at least two of their songs.
-"Your Killer Toy", particularly the chorus, is similar to P!nk's "U & Ur Hand", and "Crystal Bullet" is this to Duran Duran's "Rio" and "Sunrise".
+Helalyn Flowers' "Your Killer Toy", particularly the chorus, is similar to P!nk's "U & Ur Hand", and "Crystal Bullet" is this to Duran Duran's "Rio" and "Sunrise".

 Jessie J's "Price Tag" resembles Jason Mraz's "I'm Yours", and to a lesser extent Jimmy Eat World's "The Middle".

-"I'm Yours" itself resembles Israel Kamakawiwoʻole's arrangement of "Over the Rainbow" and "What A Wonderful World", and Straight No Chaser produced a mashup of the two, which actor Dane Stokinger also sang at the closing of Seattle Children's Theatre's 2012 run of The Wizard of Oz, in which he played the Tin Man.
+"I'm Yours" itself resembles Israel Kamakawiwoʻole's arrangement of "Over the Rainbow" and "What A Wonderful World".
+Straight No Chaser produced a mashup of the first two songs, which actor Dane Stokinger also sang at the closing of Seattle Children's Theatre's 2012 run of The Wizard of Oz, in which he played the Tin Man.